 26.2.2 to recover from the Contractor the amount or value of any such gift consideration or commission; and

-26.2.3 to recover from the Contractor any other loss sustained in consequence of any breach of this Condition, whether or not the Contract has been terminated.
+26.2.3 to recover from the Contractor any other loss sustained in consequence of any breach of this Clause, whether or not the Contract has been terminated.

-26.3 In exercising its rights or remedies under this Condition, the Authority shall:
+26.3 In exercising its rights or remedies under this Clause, the Authority shall:

 26.3.1 act in a reasonable and proportionate manner having regard to such matters as the gravity of, and the identity of the person performing the prohibited act;